Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

 This is HTML snippet for a check box.
 Its id and name (addForm:_id74:_id75:0:_id79:0:checkBox) both are same and both are dynamic (they will change the next time you open the application).
-Now in this case, normal object identification like:
+In this case normal object identification would look like:

 .. code-block:: java

     selenium.click("addForm:_id74:_id75:0:_id79:0:checkBox);

-Would not work.
+Given the dynamic nature of id this approach would not work.
 The best way is to capture this id dynamically from the website itself.
-This can be done as follows:
+It can be done as:

 .. code-block:: java